DavidLiedle/wsapi-sdk-php/README.md

 The `get_error_message()` method has no parameters.

-The `get_error_message()` method will return TRUE if the previous request returned a 200 HTTP response code.
+The `get_error_message()` method will return the error message for the previous request as a string, NULL when not in error state.

 Use of the `get_error_message()` method may look like this: